OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/nodejs/Readme.md

             ]
         ```

-  **Note: In Adaptive Card what we are defining (User details) should be exist in the same tenant where you are testing the app (teams login) etc...**
+  **Note: In adaptive card, what we are defining (User details) should be exist in the same tenant where you are testing the app (teams' login) etc...**
   - Locate the Basic info section on the user's Profile page.
-The Object ID that is displayed is the user's unique object ID.
+The Object ID that is displayed is the user's unique user object id.
     - Navigate to samples\bot-formatting-cards\nodejs\resources\adaptivePeoplePersonaCardIcon.json
       1) On line 16, replace {{User-Object-ID}}
       2) On line 17, replace {{User-Display-Name}}